Make decisions well: yes, no, maybe?

 Personally, this is too abstract - I like a tip better, even if it seems a bit macabre for one or the other: namely to imagine his funeral and to visualize.

-"What would you like to hear there in the speeches about you?
-Maybe, 'He was a caring father.'
-Or: 'Your passion for environmental protection knew no bounds.'
-This can then formulate a mission statement.
+“What do you want to hear about yourself there in the speeches?
+Maybe: 'He was a caring father.'
+Or: 'Your passion for environmental protection knew no limits.'
+A guiding principle can then be formulated from this.

 Focus your own goals and keep them clearly in mind